A record 47 teams took part in the groups and 12 nations booked finals spots alongside England, with six others in the play-offs.

-- Cyprus are making their senior competitive debut while Kosovo are also in their first Women's EURO.
+- Cyprus made their senior competitive debut while Kosovo were also in their first Women's EURO.

-- France and Austria were in the same group at UEFA Women's EURO 2017 and both made it through.
+- France and Austria were in the same group at UEFA Women's EURO 2017 and both got through.

-- Finland coach Anna Signeul was in charge of Scotland when they made their finals debut in 2017.
+- Finland coach Anna Signeul was in charge of Scotland when they marked their finals debut in 2017.

-- Norway qualified ahead of Wales for the 2017 finals.
+- Norway also qualified ahead of Wales for the 2017 finals.